 Facilities for the boys in the House include two communal rooms, one of which they can use to entertain guests, with a tea area, where hot drinks and toast can be made.
 There is also a microwave oven, table football, a pool table and a table tennis table for their use.
 There is a laundry room for personal clothes restricted to use in the Sixth Form.

-In addition to the Housemaster or Assistant Housemaster being on duty, there are six tutors who are in the House for one night each, Monday to Friday from 6.45pm until 10pm.
+In addition to myself or Mr Taylor, Round Square's Assistant Housemaster, being on duty, there are six tutors who are in the House for one night each, Monday to Friday from 6.45pm until 10pm.
 A continuous presence for the boys is Matron, Susan Langmuir, who looks after the House from 9am to 5.30pm on weekdays and on Saturday mornings and is the heart and soul of the House.

 Mr John Georgeson, Housemaster